mattgolub/internal_model_estimation/README.md

 Codepack version: 2.0
 Written by: Matt Golub
-Testing by: TBD
+Additional testing by: Jay Hennig

 Feedback, comments, suggestions, bug reports, etc, are welcomed and encouraged.
 Please direct correspondence to mgolub@stanford.edu.

 MATLAB VERSIONS:

-This codepack was developed and tested using Matlab R2015a.
+This codepack was developed and tested using Matlab R2015a for Mac.
 We have also had success with Matlab R2016a and R2017b.
 This codepack may not be compatible with earlier Matlab versions.

 DESCRIPTION: